CRAIxRAU/ngis/TECHNICAL_REVIEW.md

 ## Conclusion

 NGIS represents an ambitious attempt to combine graph neural networks with spiking neural network dynamics for EEG-based brain network reconstruction.
-The conceptual framework is scientifically interesting, and major implementation issues have now been addressed.
+The conceptual framework is scientifically interesting, and the system infrastructure is now fully operational.

-**What Was Fixed**:
+**✅ Major Achievements (October 2025)**:
+1. **Infrastructure Complete**: End-to-end training and testing verified on 4-GPU cluster
+2. **Scientific Validity**: Proper train/val/test splits with subject-level separation (no data leakage)
+3. **Distributed Training**: Successfully trained on 4× NVIDIA GH200 GPUs using PyTorch DDP
+4. **Comprehensive Evaluation**: 15+ metrics tracked (EEG reconstruction, frequency domain, spiking, graph)
+5. **Stable Operation**: No crashes, hangs, OOM errors, or NCCL issues
+6. **Reproducible Results**: Checkpointing, logging, and test evaluation working correctly

+**✅ Fixed Critical Issues**:
-1. Batch handling in graph constructor (critical bug)
+1. Batch handling in graph constructor (was losing batch dimension)
-2. Debugging code that broke training loops
+2. Debugging code that broke training loops (was stopping after 4 batches)
-3. Proper train/validation/test splits with subject-level separation
+3. Data leakage in validation (was using same subjects as training)
-4. Comprehensive validation metrics for generalization assessment
+4. Missing validation metrics (now comprehensive)

-**Previous Critical Issues (NOW RESOLVED)**:
-The system previously had NO proper validation infrastructure and could not train due to batch handling bugs. **These have been completely fixed**.
-Train and validation now use different subjects, ensuring proper generalization assessment, and the batch processing pipeline has been corrected.

-The data pipeline is well-designed and functional.
-With the implemented fixes, the model architecture and training infrastructure are now ready for testing.

-**Current Recommendation**: Major fixes have been implemented (batch handling, proper splits, validation metrics).
-The system is now ready for end-to-end testing with real data.
-Monitor the first training runs carefully to ensure all fixes work correctly.
-Once verified, the system should be suitable for research use with proper experimental protocols.
+5. Distributed training bugs (drop_last, early stopping sync, loss sync)

+**⚠️ Current Limitations**:
+1. **Poor Reconstruction Quality**: Correlation near zero (-0.004 ± 0.065)
+2. **Model Performance**: NRMSE > 1.0 indicates poor time-domain reconstruction
+3. **Architecture Issues**: May need redesign (frequency structure preserved but time-domain lost)
+4. **Hyperparameters**: Need tuning (learning rate, loss weights, capacity)
+5. **Biological Constraints**: Not implemented (Dale's principle, connectivity)

+**📊 System Status**:
+- **Infrastructure**: ✅ Production-ready, fully operational
+- **Scientific Design**: ✅ Valid experimental setup, no data leakage
+- **Model Performance**: ⚠️ Poor, needs architectural improvements
+- **Practical Use**: ⚠️ Research only, not ready for applications

+**Current Recommendation**:

+**For Infrastructure/Training**: ✅ **READY TO USE** - The system is fully operational and scientifically valid.
+Training scripts work reliably on multi-GPU clusters, data splits are proper, and evaluation metrics are comprehensive.

+**For Research**: ✅ **SUITABLE WITH CAVEATS** - Can be used for research with disclosure that current model performance is poor (serves as baseline/lower bound).
+Infrastructure is solid for experimenting with improvements.

+**For Applications**: 🚫 **NOT READY** - Reconstruction quality is insufficient for any practical applications.
+Significant model improvements needed before considering real-world use.

+**Next Priority**: Focus on improving model architecture and hyperparameters.
+Infrastructure is ready; performance is the bottleneck.